yonacwy/Jenova-Runtime/ReadMe.md

 ### Structure of Projekt J.E.N.O.V.A
 - **Jenova Framework**: The framework contains Jenova Runtime and JenovaSDK.
-- **Jenova Runtime (Core)**: The heart of the framework, It includes the Jenova Interpreter, Jenova Compiler Interface, Jenova Packer, etc.
+- **Jenova Runtime (Core)**: The heart of the framework, It includes the Jenova Interpreter, Jenova Compiler Interface, Jenova Packer etc.
 - **JenovaSDK**: An optional component of Jenova Runtime, providing helpers and APIs for hot-reloading, global allocation/access, etc.

 Full feature list can be found [here](https://github.com/Jenova-Framework/J.E.N.O.V.A#%EF%B8%8F-current-features).

-> [!IMPORTANT]
-> This source code is licensed under MIT license.

 ## Issue/Bug Reports and Questions
-If you want to report an issue or bug create a new thread at [Issues](https://github.com/Jenova-Framework/Jenova-Runtime/issues).
+- If you want to report an issue or bug create a new thread at [Issues](https://github.com/Jenova-Framework/Jenova-Runtime/issues).

-If you have any questions you can create a new thread at [Discussions](https://github.com/Jenova-Framework/J.E.N.O.V.A/discussions).
+- If you have any questions you can create a new thread at [Discussions](https://github.com/Jenova-Framework/J.E.N.O.V.A/discussions).
+- More details on the build process can be found at [Documentation](https://jenova-framework.github.io/docs/pages/Advanced/Build-Guide/).

 ## Dependencies